 Love Your Melon’s Mission Statement

 I had no idea when I purchased my first hat of the inspiring mission statement behind the company.
+Two college students got the idea for Love Your Melon while taking an entrepreneurial class.
+They launched the company in 2012.

 The next time you think it’s just a cute hat, think again.